-- 1. Effective on or after January 1, 2022, any individual rendering PSR services for a licensed and accredited provider agency must meet the following qualifications: - a) Have a bachelor's degree from an accredited university or college in the field of counseling, social work, psychology, sociology, rehabilitation services, special education, early childhood education, secondary education, family and consumer sciences, or human growth and development; or - b) Have a bachelor's degree from an accredited university or college with a minor in counseling, social work, sociology, or psychology; or - c) Be twenty-one (21) years of age or older as of January 1, 2022, have a high school diploma or equivalency, and have been continuously employed by a licensed and accredited agency providing PSR services since prior to January 1, 2019. - 2.
-Staff rendering PSR services shall be at least three (3) years older than any individual they serve under the age of eighteen (18); - 3.
-Satisfactory completion of criminal background check pursuant to the BHSP licensing regulations (LAC 48:I.Chapter 56), La.
-R.S.
+- Prior to January 1, 2019, staff must have been at least eighteen (18) years old and have had a high school diploma or equivalent.
+Effective on or after January 1, 2019, staff rendering PSR services must have a minimum of a bachelor's degree from an accredited university or college with a major in counseling, social work, psychology or sociology.
+This can include credentialed peer support specialists as defined by LDH who meet all other qualifications to provide the service.
+Any individual rendering PSR services for a licensed and accredited agency who does not possess the minimum bachelor's degree required to provide PSR services, but who met the qualifications in effect prior to January 1, 2019, may continue to provide PSR services for a different provider agency.
+Prior to the individual rendering PSR services for a different provider agency, the individual must meet the new minimum requirements in effect. - Staff rendering PSR services shall be at least three (3) years older than any individual they serve under the age of eighteen (18); - Satisfactory completion of criminal background check pursuant to the BHSP licensing regulations (LAC48:I.Chapter 56), La R.S.
 40:1203.1 et seq., La R.S.
-15:587 (as applicable), and any applicable state or federal law or regulation; - 4.
-Employees and contractors must not be excluded from participation in the Medicaid or Medicare Program by Louisiana Medicaid or the Department of Health and Human Services' Office of Inspector General; - 5.
-Direct care staff must not have a finding on the Louisiana State Adverse Action List; - 6.
-Pass a motor vehicle screen;
+15:587 (as applicable), and any applicable state or federal law or regulation; - Employees and contractors must not be excluded from participation in the Medicaid or Medicare Program by Louisiana Medicaid or the Department of Health and Human Services' Office of Inspector General; - Direct care staff must not have a finding on the Louisiana State Adverse Action List; - Pass a motor vehicle screen; - Pass a TB test prior to employment; - Pass drug screening tests as required by agency's policies and procedures;